apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/fsdatainputstreambuilder.md

 Note that while all `FileSystem`/`FileContext` instances SHALL support these options to the extent that `must()` declarations SHALL NOT fail, the implementations MAY support them to the extent of interpreting the values.
-This means that it is not a requirement for the stores to actually read the the read policy or file length values and use them when opening files.
+This means that it is not a requirement for the stores to actually read the read policy or file length values and use them when opening files.

 Unless otherwise stated, they SHOULD be viewed as hints.